codio/site/source/docs/tuts/publish/overview.html.md

 Generally speaking, class based scenarios should use the Class feature to save the student from having to search for the Course/Module.

-## Finding Courses/Modules
+## Finding Courses
-Select either Courses or Modules from the dashbaord.
+Select **Courses** from the dashboard.
 You will see that there are several tabs you can select.

-1. **My Courses/Modules** lists only Courses/Modules created by you.
+1. **My Courses** lists only course created by you.
-1. **Shared** lists Courses/Modules that have been explicitly shared with you or any Organization you belong to.
+1. **Shared** lists courses that have been explicitly shared with you or any Organization you belong to.
-1. **Recommended** lists Courses/Modules that have been flagged by Codio as generally recommended.
+1. **Recommended** lists courses that are created or recommended by Codio.
-1. **All** lists Courses/Modules that are Public or shared with you.
-This list will contain a lot of items, so you will usually want to know the name of the Course of Module you are trying to find and then use the search field.
+1. **All** lists courses that are Public or shared with you.
+This list will contain a lot of items, so you will usually want to know the name of the course you are trying to find and then use the search field.
 It will also search on tags (such as programming languages or topics).

+If you then select a course, you are shown a list of modules.
+You can create new modules and add also add modules belonging to other courses to your course by selecting the **Edit Courses** slider.

+## Modules
+A module is a collection of units (the actual teaching content).
+Courses have at least one module and most have several modules.

+If you select a modules, you will be shown all the units that make up that module.
+You can add new units to a module from this screen.

+## Units
+A unit is the actual teaching content.
+You can edit the descriptions as well as refresh the unit from its original source project.

 ## How Units are published and updated
 When an author publishes a Unit, a copy of the source project is made and stored separately in the Codio platform.
 Any subsequent changes to the source project will not be seen, so it is safe to make changes without concern for how these changes will affect students who are already working on a Unit.